rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

   alt="The GitHub Actions tab, filtered to the Package workflow on the main branch, with the newest successful run at the top of the list."
 />

-For a pull request[^pr], open the PR and scroll down to its checks.
+For a pull request, open the PR and scroll down to its checks.
 Expand them, find a green check whose name starts with `Package / package`, and click it.
 The platform in the parentheses doesn't matter.
 They all belong to the same run;
 any of them gets you there.